ElectronicEngineerr/SERVO-MOTOR-DRIVING-ON-JETSON-NANO/README.md

 `sudo pip3 install adafruit-circuitpython-servokit==1.3.0`

 6) Now let's make the connections of the servo motor...
+ - The diagram below shows an example diagram from fritzing.
+I used a raspberry pi as Jetson is not defined in nano fritzing.
+Because there is no difference between raspberry pi and jetson nano pins

 ![JETSON NANO - PCA9685- SERVO MOTORS](https://github.com/ElectronicEngineerr/SERVO-MOTOR-DRIVING-ON-JETSON-NANO/blob/main/Untitled%20Sketch%203_bb.png)

-> JETSON NANO - PCA9685:
+  JETSON NANO - PCA9685:
    -  Connect pin 3V3 of jetson nano to vcc pin on pca9685
    -  Connect pin 3 of jetson nano to sda pin on pca9685
    -  Connect pin 5 of jetson nano to scl pin on pca9685
    -  Connect pin GND of jetson nano to GND  on pca9685
    -  Connect pin 5V of jetson nano to connector +V pin pin on pca9685
-   -  Connect pin GND of jetson nano to connector GND pin pin on pca9685
- >  PCA9685 - SERVO MOTOR:
+   -  Connect pin GND of jetson nano to connector GND pin pin on pca9685 PCA9685 - SERVO MOTOR:
-       The servo motors are already made by color: we will connect brown to brown, yellow to yellow, red to red...
+       The servo motors are already made by color: we will connect brown to brown, yellow to yellow, red to red
         - black pin of servo connect to black pin of channel 0 of pca9685
         - red pin of servo connect to red pin of channel 0 of pca9685
         - yellow pin of servo connect to yellow pin of channel 0 of pca9685

 7) Now you can switch to the python compiler and write the necessary codes to spin our engine.